asebak/Just-Another-i18n-Editor/README.md

 Just Another i18n Editor
 ========================
 Is an open source i18n desktop editor that helps to edit i18n property files.
-Written in C#, Just another i18n editor can edit multiple properties file simultaneously without required third part plugins in your IDE and can run as a seperate application.
+Written in C#, Just another i18n editor can edit multiple properties file simultaneously without requiring any third party plugins in your IDE and can run as a seperate application.

 ## Features